Jeff-oakley/SAC_HOER_data/README.md

 #### Script for reproducing the results of our paper:

 ## Citing
-We offer such dataset for the transparency of research.
+We offer such dataset for promoting the transparency of research.
 Whenever our repo can be useful for you, please consider cite our paper
 ```
 @article{SAC_HEOR,